 Many people have had success with a practical alternative to Malachite Green & Formalin, Potassium Permanganate.
 Still, it is much more dangerous than Malachite Green & Formalin and is more complicated to use.
 Potassium Permanganate is an oxidizing agent, which means to kill the parasites, it must first oxidize most, if not all, of the organic material in the pond.
-For that reason it is hard to recommend a proper dose for a pond unless you know how much organic matter is in the pond.
-The appropriate starting dose for a pond that is very dirty will kill the fish in an extremely clean pond.
-The result that you are trying to achieve is to have the level of oxidation in the pond high enough and for a long enough time to kill the parasites without killing the fish.
+For that reason, it is hard to recommend a proper dose for a pond unless you know how much organic matter is in the pond.
+The appropriate starting dose for a very dirty pond will kill the fish in an extremely clean pond.
+The result you are trying to achieve is having the level of oxidation in the pond high enough for a long enough time to kill the parasites without killing the fish.
 This is not easy, but it can be done successfully if you pay attention to what you are doing.
 The following is the technique that we have tried and found to be successful:

 - Remove all plants from the pond.

 - Remove as many leaves or debris from the pond bottom as possible.